“Price is what you pay and value is what you get.” (Warren Buffett)

 A Long Term Lease Very Important to Most Purchases of Restaurants

-Further, many buyers will want a long term lease to ensure they have plenty of time to own their restaurant and are not thrown out by the current landlord (or a subsequent landlord).
-Having about 4-5 years left on a lease is a minimum requirement for many buyers.
+The leasehold rights of a restaurant is the right to occupy commercially leased property for a specified period of time.
+Many buyers will want a long term lease to ensure they have plenty of time to reap the rewards from their investment.
+They also will want legal assurances in the form of a long term lease that they will not be thrown out by the current landlord (or a subsequent landlord).
+Having about 4-5 years left on a restaurant lease is a minimum requirement for many buyers.

 Level of Owner Involvement A Big Factor In Restaurant Sales

-Another not so uncommon situation is where the owner himself or herself is the main chef, and no buyer can really replace him or her.
-Then the restaurant has to be sold strictly to other chefs or restauranteurs who are confident enough that their menu will be received warmly by the customers.
-In such a situation though, the valuation multiple is lowered because, in essence, what is the seller really selling?
+Another not so uncommon situation in restaurant sales is where the owner works as the main chef.
+The recipes of the restaurant are always transferred to the buyer as part of the intangible assets, but some owner-chefs are so talented and unique that they are virtually irreplaceable.
+Here, the restaurant is usually sold to other chefs or restauranteurs who are confident enough that their menu will be received warmly by the customers.
+Thee valuation of the sale is lower because, in essence, what is the seller really selling?
 The seller can’t sell his or her own skills because those skills will not remain with the buyer!
 In general, buyers of restaurants will pay more of a premium where the owner-operator is more hands-off and non-critical to the success of the restaurant.

-The key is healthy profits and a track record of success, good rent relative to sales, and a situation where new ownership can continue the success.
+A high valuation for restaurant sales is predicated upon healthy profits, a track record of success, reasonable rent relative to sales, and a situation where new ownership can continue the success.
 This makes for a successful restaurant sale!

 Give Martin at Five Star Business Brokers of Palm Beach County a call today for a free evaluation for your restaurant.